 - Get your Website Information Sheet.
 You are going to need ALL of that information to fix your site.

 - Check your backups.
 Check that you can access your backups before you call your host.
 The reason is that some hosts have been known to delete entire hacked sites without warning to stop problems spreading across their network.

 - Call your web host.
 Your host will need to check if anyone else on the server has been compromised and may help with some early troubleshooting.

 - Call in the experts.
-Most hack recovery is beyond the skill set of small businesses (… and most web developers if truth be told).
-Contact BlogAid for a referral to an expert, or you can also contact Wordfence to clean and fix your site for you.
+Most hack recovery is beyond the skill set of small businesses (… and most web designers if truth be told).
+Contact Wordfence to clean and fix your site for you.

 - Keep your WordPress site, themes and plugins regularly updated.

-- Check if your web developer is doing the updates for you (most are not).
+- Check if your web designer is doing the updates for you (most are not).

 - If you are not personally updating your site, hire someone who will do it for you.

 - Install the WP Rollback plugin on your site.